DataDog/integrations-extras/README.md

 - **`short_description`**: Provide a short description of your integration.
 - **`support`**: As a community contributed integration, this should be set to "contrib".
 Only set this to another value if directed to do so by Datadog staff.
 - **`version`**: The current version of your integration.

+You can reference one of the existing integrations for an example of the manifest file.

 #### `metadata.csv`